MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-docs-august-2018.md

 * The [Windows UI Library](https://aka.ms/winui-docs) is a set of NuGet packages that provide controls and other user interfact elements for UWP apps.
 These packages are also compatable with earlier versions of Windows 10, so your app works even if your users don't have the latest OS version.

-* [DropDownButton, SplitButton, and ToggleSplitButton](../design/controls-and-patterns/buttons.md) provide button controls with specialized features to enhance your app's user experience.
+* [DropDownButton](../design/controls-and-patterns/buttons.md#create-a-drop-down-button), [SplitButton](../design/controls-and-patterns/buttons.md#create-a-split-button), and [ToggleSplitButton](../design/controls-and-patterns/buttons.md#create-a-toggle-split-button) provide button controls with specialized features to enhance your app's user interface (UI).

-* NavigationView now supports [Top navigation,](../design/controls-and-patterns/navigationview.md) for cases in which your app has a smaller number of navigation options and require more space for your app's content.

-* TreeView has been enhanced to support [data binding, item templates, and dragon and drop.](../design/controls-and-patterns/tree-view.md)

 ![A split button for selecting foreground color](../design/controls-and-patterns/images/split-button-rtb.png)

+* NavigationView now supports [Top navigation](../design/controls-and-patterns/navigationview.md), for cases in which your app has a smaller number of navigation options and require more space for your app's content.

+* TreeView has been enhanced to support [data binding, item templates, and drag and drop.](../design/controls-and-patterns/tree-view.md)

 ### Package Support Framework

-The package support framework is an open source kit that helps you apply fixes to your win32 application when you don’t have access to the source code, so that it can run in an MSIX container.
+The package support framework is an open-source kit that helps you apply fixes to your win32 application when you don’t have access to the source code, so that it can run in an MSIX container.

 To learn more, see [Apply runtime fixes to an MSIX package by using the Package Support Framework](../porting/package-support-framework.md).